augmented-os/augmented-os/docs/architecture/components/integration_service/overview.md

 The service exposes the following primary interfaces:

-* **Task Execution Interface**: Receives integration method calls from the Task Execution Layer.
+* **Task Execution Interface**: Receives integration method calls from the Task Execution Service.
 * **Management API**: Exposes REST endpoints for integration definition and instance management.
 * **External Systems Interface**: Connects to third-party services and APIs using appropriate protocols and authentication.
 * **Event Interface**: Publishes integration events and status updates to the event system.